Hearing a lot about "green" and wondering what's real? Or how ceramic tile rates as a "green" building product?

 - Regional Materials (MR Credit 5.1 and 5.2)

-In addition, we strive to protect our enviroment by using sound environmental practices in our shop with biodegradable lubricants, water recycling, packaging recycling, and other measures.
+In addition, we strive to protect our enviroment by using sound environmental practices in our shop with biodegradable lubricants, water recycling, packaging recycling, donation of over-production to Habitat for Humanity, and other measures.

 - Low-Emitting Materials (EQ Credit 4.3)